beingfranklin/blog/_posts/2019-02-02-Changing-the-DNS-Service-to-1.1.1.1!!.md

 ## Privacy?
 What?

 Yeah, the official [cloudflare blog](https://blog.cloudflare.com/announcing-1111/) claims to be privacy first DNS resolver.
-The privacy can be a huge issue as it can be used for a tool for censorship and even some of the ISPs are said to be selling the data of their users
+The privacy can be a huge issue as it can be used for a tool for censorship and even some of the ISPs are said to be selling the data of their users which is kind of creepy.
+So these DNS resolvers can be used to certain limit to avoid these issues.

+## Speed?

+According to the [official website](http://1.1.1.1) they are said to be leading than many of the other prominent players.
+Many people had various opinions about this.
+This [blog post](https://medium.com/@nykolas.z/dns-resolvers-performance-compared-cloudflare-x-google-x-quad9-x-opendns-149e803734e5)

 ## Setting it Up